Date rape drug: Documented routes of administration

-Oral
+Oral (drink spiking)

 In slang, a Mickey Finn (or simply a Mickey) is a drink laced with a psychoactive drug or incapacitating agent (especially chloral hydrate) given to someone without their knowledge, with intent to incapacitate them.
 Serving someone a "Mickey" is most commonly referred to as "slipping someone a mickey".
 Drink spiking is common practice by predators at drinking establishments who often lace alcoholic drinks with sedative drugs.

-Syringe injection
+Syringe injection (needle spiking)

 Multiple reports of needle spiking were reported by young women in the United Kingdom from 2021 onwards.
 On 27 October 2021, the Garda Síochána (Irish police) began an investigation after a woman was spiked with a needle in a Dublin nightclub.

 Documented date rape drugs

 Depressants

 Alcohol, consumed voluntarily, is the most commonly used drug involved in sexual assaults.
 Since the mid-1990s, the media and researchers have also documented an increased use of drugs such as flunitrazepam and ketamine to facilitate sexual assaults in the context of dating.
-Other drugs that have been used include hypnotics such as zopiclone, methaqualone and the widely available zolpidem (Ambien), sedatives such as neuroleptics (anti-psychotics), chloral hydrate and some histamine H1 antagonists, common recreational drugs such as ethanol, cocaine, and less common anticholinergics, barbiturates, opioids, PCP, scopolamine, nasal spray ingredient oxymetazoline, and certain GABAergics like GHB.
-Also gamma-Butyrolactone is often referred to be used in sexual assaults.
+Other drugs that have been used include hypnotics such as zopiclone, methaqualone, and the widely available zolpidem (Ambien); sedatives such as neuroleptics (anti-psychotics), chloral hydrate, and some histamine H1 antagonists; common recreational drugs such as ethanol, cocaine, and less common anticholinergics, barbiturates, opioids, PCP, scopolamine; nasal spray ingredient oxymetazoline; and certain GABAergics like GHB.
+Gamma-Butyrolactone is also often referred to as being used in sexual assaults.